gavyn-ezell/startgg-project/README.md

 such as recent results, and upcoming tournaments

 > :wrench: **Upcoming Feature(s)**
+> 1. About page for site explanation and usage
-> 1. Notification System for your favorite players
+> 2. Notification System for your favorite players
-> 2. Better UI, flash messages
+> 3. Better UI, flash messages